Dejulia489/Dejulia489.github.io/_posts/2017-05-06-InstallingPowershellOnLinux.md

 # Installing Powershell

+First we will need to install curl.

+###### We can use the snippet below to Import the public repository GPG keys.

+	sudo apt-get install curl

-First we will need to setup a public repository.
+Second we will need to configure microsoft as a public repository.

 ###### We can use the snippet below to Import the public repository GPG keys.